Immunisation in emergency departments

 Document Review

-Timeframe for review: Every three years, or earlier if required
+Timeframe for review: Every five (5) years, or earlier if required.

 Revision History